geovanigaldemsugar/streaming/README.md

 ### Setup
 #### Jackett
 Sonarr, Radarr use indexers (oraganized and searchable databases of torrent links) to find appropiate torrent files for tv shows and movies.
 So will need to sort that out hence ***Jackett***.
-Jackett is api that sits between the indexers and Sonarr & Radarr making it easy to manage, add or remove indexers wither private or semi private or public.
+Jackett is api that sits between the indexers and Sonarr & Radarr making it easy to manage, add or remove indexers whether private or semi private or public.

 go to jacket at  `<host_computer_ipaddress>:9117`
 1. Copy the api key at the top right and save it for later